oxchen12/tic-tac-toe/README.md

 # tic-tac-toe-ai
-A simple CLI tic tac toe game with an unbeatable AI.
+A simple CLI tic tac toe game for 2 players or for 1 player against an unbeatable AI.